-Alright, so you’ve written an insightful case study and are ready to publish it on your blog.
-Now, you’re wondering whether you should publish the case study directly in PDF format or if you should take the time to convert it to an HTML formatted blog post.
+Alright, so you’ve written an insightful article and are ready to publish it on your blog.
+Now, you’re wondering whether you should publish the article study directly in PDF format or if you should take the time to convert it to an HTML-formatted blog post.

 I’ve been there.
-I had a case study and wasn’t sure which format to publish it in.
+I had an article and wasn’t sure which format to publish it in.
 So I decided to conduct some research.

 If you would like to know a bit more, stay with me.

 - The backstory, aka the two voices in my head

 - Study: Comparing the click-through rate of PDF and HTML format on SERP

 - The result: CTR for HTML version is higher

 - “Hate PDF” and other real life quotes on why users prefer HTML content PDF

 - Bonus chapter: Is publishing case studies as both PDF and HTML format considered as duplicate content?

 - What to consider when publishing the same content both as PDF and HTML